 A lot more people help to present a production, than actually appear on stage!
 We once calculated that at The Rose it takes no less than 16 people to support each night of a performance -even if there are only 2 people in the cast!
 The range of jobs you can get involved in, or learn about, is large.
 You will not have to do anything you don't want to do, and training for many of them is available to make sure you can take part in a relaxed and safe environment.
 So take a look at what has to be done and what interests you...

 Probably what you first think about in Theatre - and certainly important at The Rose!
-The Artistic Director holds regular auditions for new recruits and will try to fit you in quickly, depending on your availability, talents and experience.
+The Artistic Director and Membership Manager hold regular welcoming meetings for new recruits to explore your skills and experience and will try to help you settle in quickly.

-Your commitment must of course be for the full rehearsal period (usually 7 weeks) and the show week itself.
+Your commitment to any production if chosen for a part , must of course be for the full rehearsal period (usually 7-8 weeks and up to three evenings per week, depending on the role ) and, most importantly the show week itself.
 You will also be expected to get involved with other aspects of the theatre as shown on these pages.
 This extra commitment will repay you in a rewarding and sociable way and ensures that we have enough support for the shows you are not acting in.
-You can find a description of the rather different way in which The Nonentities cast plays, elsewhere on the site - we hope you will enjoy reading it.
+You can find a description of the rather different way in which The Nonentities cast plays, elsewhere on the site on the Play Selection and Casting page.

 The Play Director is appointed by The Artistic Director and is responsible for planning the entire show, rehearsing the actors and briefing the technical departments.
-The Nonentities has a group of experienced Directors, but can usually provide a mentoring scheme which tries to provide opportunities for developing an interest in this fascinating subject.
+The Nonentities has a group of experienced Directors, but also provides a mentoring scheme to create opportunities for members to develop an interest in this fascinating subject.

-Before a show opens, the Construction Team and the Stage Manager will plan and co-ordinate the construction of the set in accordance with the Director's requirements.
-The team constructs and paints the set, and makes sure everything works.
-All this is supported by a team, the size of which is determined by the complexity of the show.
-During the performances, the SM manages the entire operation and co-ordinates the technical departments, and both sexes are very welcome to get involved!
+Before a show opens, the Construction Team and the Stage Manager will plan and co-ordinate the construction of the set in accordance with the Director's and/or Designer's requirements.
+The diverse team team constructs and paints the set, and makes sure everything works.
+The team size is determined by the complexity of the show.
+During the performances, the SM manages the entire operation and co-ordinates the technical departments.

 Lighting Design is an art and a science.
 When you are involved in this aspect of our work, you become part of the creative process, bringing to life the Director's vision and contributing to the style and success of the production.